arcus/education_modules/docs.md

 If it's in a sequence and there is another module before it (i.e. it's not the first module in its sequence), list the previous module here.
 Use the modules directory name (this should be the same as the name of its md file).

-Required for all modules in a sequence other than the first module.

 ### `sets_you_up_for`